Contracts are legal agreements between two parties and are the best way to protect yourself as a freelancer.

 - The relationship between the Client and the Consultant will be that of “independent contractor” which means that the Consultant is not the Client’s employee, worker, agent or partner, and the Consultant will not give the impression that they are.

-- As this is not an employment contract the Consultant will be fully responsible for all their own tax including any national insurance contributions arising from carrying out the Services.
+- As this is not an employment contract the Consultant will be fully responsible for all their own tax including any National Insurance contributions arising from carrying out the Services.
 If the Client has to pay any such tax then the Consultant will pay back to the Client in full, any money that the Client has to pay, and they will also pay back the Client for any fine or other punishment imposed on the Client because the tax was not paid by the Consultant.

-How much you’re getting paid
+Contract sample #4 – How much you’re getting paid

 Depending on the nature of the project, this might be an hourly or day rate or possibly a full project cost.
 Figure out which option is best suited and go with that.
 It’s also worth including that any hindrance from your client can cause costs to rise.

-How and when you expected to get paid
+Contract sample #5 – How and when you expected to get paid

 If you’re taking on a big project that means payment could be months into the future, it might be worth negotiating an upfront fee.
 For example, asking for 50% of the total fee upon acceptance of the job.
-Another choice could be to spread the full fee across a certain amount of time, such as 20% of the total amount every month for a 5 month project.
+Another choice could be to spread the full fee across a certain amount of time, such as 20% of the total amount every month for a five-month project.

 - Pay each invoice within thirty days of receiving it;